azoor-dayo/azoor-dayo.github.io/vault/Knowledgebase & Notes/Programming/Graphics/Rendering.md

 - Handles transparency nicely, assuming the order is drawn from back to front.
 Blends the colors based on depth nicely.
 - May be hard to handle some post processing effects like screen-space reflections, ambient occlusion, or complex multi-pass shaders due to being single-pass.

+### Multi pass foward rendering
+For each mesh(object) and light combination we issue a single draw call additively blending the results until the image has been fully assembled.
+This is a lot of draw calls if we have many objects and many lights. n*m draw calls.
+Basically an unga bunga method of rendering.

 ## Deferred Render
 https://learnopengl.com/Advanced-Lighting/Deferred-Shading
 ### Deferred Shading